Wei Yuanzhong

-Wei Yuanzhong (魏元忠) (630s - late 707?), né Wei Zhenzai (魏真宰), formally Duke Zhen of Qi (齊貞公), was an official of the Chinese Tang dynasty and Wu Zetian's Zhou dynasty, serving as chancellor during the reigns of Wu Zetian and her son Emperor Zhongzong.
+Wei Yuanzhong (魏元忠; 630s – late 707?), né Wei Zhenzai (魏真宰), posthumous name Duke Zhen of Qi (齊貞公), was an official of China's Tang and Wu Zhou dynasties, serving as chancellor during the reigns of Wu Zetian and her son Emperor Zhongzong.

 Background

 Wei Yuanzhong was born during the reign of Emperor Taizong of Tang, probably in the 630s.
 His family was from Songzhou.
 He was originally named Wei Zhenzai, but later changed his name to observe naming taboo for Lady Yang, the mother of Emperor Gaozong's second wife Empress Wu (later known as Wu Zetian).
 He was a student at the imperial university in his youth, and was said to be unrestrained in his behavior, and did not receive a commission as an official for a long time.
 During that time, he also learned various military strategies from Jiang Rong (江融) from Zhouzhi (盩厔, in modern Xi'an, Shaanxi).